Quick Facts about Vietnam

 Coat of Arms: a star surrounded by images relating to industry and agriculture (a coat of arms is like a badge).

-Capital city: Hanoi, population over two and a half million people
+Capital city: Hanoi, population of about 8 million people.

 Other major cities: Ho Chi Minh City (formerly Saigon), Da Nang, Haiphong